mike4aday/SwiftlySalesforce/README.md

     // Handle error...
 }
 ```

+### Example: Custom Model Objects (NEW!)
-Instead of using SObject, you could define your own model objects.
+Instead of using `SObject`, you could define your own model objects.
 Swiftly Salesforce will automatically decode the Salesforce response into your model objects, as long as they implement Swift's `Decodable` protocol:
 ```swift
 struct MyAccountModel: Decodable {